pieter-v-n/pmx-cluster-tb/README.md

 - In the same terminal window, type: `mkfs -t xfs /dev/nvme0n1p4` to create an XFS file system on this partition.
 (Note: Ceph will erase this in a next step anyhow).
 - Now we will wipe this partition.
 Use the Proxmox GUI: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> `Disks` and locate your Device in the list as `/dev/nvme0n1p4` (you may need to change the width of the column to see all).
 When you click on this item, a button appears `wipe disk`.
 After you have made sure you selected the correct partition, click this button and wait for the process to finish.
 - Now you have an empty partition, you can tell Ceph to use it as an OSD.
 Use the Proxmox GUI: `Datacenter` -> `pveX` (X is 1, 2 or 3) -> `Ceph` -> `OSD`.
 Click the button `Create OSD`.
 Select the empty partition `/dev/nvme0n1p4` as your disk, select `Use OSD Disk` as DB Disk.
 Click the `Advanced` check box and select `nvme` as device class.
 Then click `Create`.

+#Create additional CEPH Monitors
+Per default, only one CEPH Monitor is created.
+It is recommended to have a Monitor on each host that runs one or more CEPH OSD's.
+So we will create 2 additional monitors.
+Click `Datacenter` -> `pve1` -> `Ceph` -> `Monitor`.
+Under section Manager, click `Create`.
+Select for Host: `pve2` and `pve3`.